Jazz Guitar Arpeggios — IntroductionFeb 09, 2021

 - It will be tempting NOT TO stretch the index or pinky.
 Be careful and make your hand “stay” as much as possible.
 (See, The Definitive Guide to Scales Positions for Guitar)

 - For every position, start on the root and go up as far as possible … then down as far as possible. (aka “completing the position”)

-Go ahead and do it now!
-Just play (!) the 13th arps in the seven positions in major, then in melodic minor.
+Give this a try, don't think too much, just play (!) the 13th arps in the seven positions in major, then in melodic minor.
 Try it for a while and you’ll notice stuff happening in your playing.